-A pterygium is a wedge-shaped fibrovascular growth of conjunctiva (the surface tissue of the white of the eye) that extends onto the cornea.
+A pterygium is a wedge-shaped fibrovascular growth of the conjunctiva, also known as the surface tissue of the white of the eye that extends onto the cornea.
 Pterygia are benign lesions that can be found on either side of the cornea and may be caused by prolonged exposure to ultraviolet light.
 Pterygium surgery removes pterygia from the eye in more serious cases.

-This will depend largely on the judgment of your physician.
 Removal will likely be advised if the pterygium is growing far enough onto the cornea to threaten your line of vision.
-Pterygia may also be removed if they cause a persistent foreign body sensation in the eye, or if they are constantly inflammed and irritating.
-In addition, some pterygia grow onto the cornea in such a way that they can pull on the surface of the cornea and change the refractive properties of the eye, causing astigmatism, or distorted vision.
+Pterygia may also be removed if they cause a persistent foreign body sensation in the eye, or if they are constantly inflamed and irritating.
+In addition, some pterygia pull on the surface of the cornea and change the refractive properties of the eye, causing astigmatism, or distorted vision.

 At Somerset Eye, pterygium surgery is performed under sedation and takes about 40 minutes.
 An ophthalmologist will numb and clean the patient’s eye before carefully dissecting away the pterygia.
-In order to prevent regrowth of the pterygium, your ophthalmologist may remove some of the surface tissue of the same eye (conjunctiva) and suture or glue it onto the bed of the excised pterygium.
-Alternatively, an antimetabolite such as mitomycin may be applied to the site.
-Postoperatively, your ophthalmologist may recommend some steroid eye drops for several weeks to decrease the inflammation and prevent regrowth of the pterygium.
+In order to prevent regrowth of the pterygium, the ophthalmologist will remove some of the surface tissue of the same eye and suture it onto the bed of the excised pterygium.
+After the procedure, the ophthalmologist may recommend some steroid eye drops for several weeks to decrease the inflammation and prevent regrowth of the pterygium.

-No-stitch or autograph pterygium surgery can also be performed under either local or general anaesthetic in theatre.
-The procedure takes about 30 min.
-Essentailly the abnormal tissue or pterigium is removed and the defect that remains is closed with tissue from underneath the eyelid.
+No-stitch or autograph pterygium surgery can also be performed under either local or general anaesthetic.
+The procedure takes about 30 minutes and involves closing the wound left by the removed pterygia with tissue from underneath the eyelid.
 This is glued in place with a modern tissue adhesive called TISSEEL.
 After about a week the adhesive dissolves with no residue at all.